 Translated loosely to “lady of the night,” puttanesca is a flavorful sauce with a somewhat sordid history.
 Pasta puttanesca is a product of Naples (or possibly Rome) and is a siren song of a sauce typically featuring a seductive combination of olives, capers, anchovies, diced tomatoes, and chili flakes, with other ingredients like garlic appearing in some recipes.

 Though a bit of research reveals puttanesca is traditionally served with spaghetti, we prefer penne rigate.
-The small tubes are perfect for picking up the chopped Kalamta olives and the flavor-enhancing capers, while the ridges along the pasta exterior give the tomatoes something to cling onto.
+The small tubes are perfect for picking up the chopped Kalamata olives and the flavor-enhancing capers, while the ridges along the pasta exterior give the tomatoes something to cling onto.
 It’s a relatively simple dish to cook up, requiring only two burners on your stovetop: one for the pasta and one for the puttanesca.

 Begin by preparing your ingredients for the puttanesca.
 Slice, chop, and arrange the ingredients so that when it comes time, you’ll be able to add it all quickly without rushing.